-Interview with Mark Secchia, founder of Sherpa's, the largest Shanghai Food Delivery service for expats, and a long-time Shanghai expat himself.
+Interview with Mark Secchia, founder and former owner of Sherpa's, the largest Shanghai Food Delivery service for expats, and a long-time Shanghai expat himself.

 Q. When did you start your Shanghai Food Delivery service?